ichthyosaurus/harbour-file-browser/CONTRIBUTING.md

 It would be wonderful if the app could be translated in as many languages as possible!

+Translations are managed using [Weblate](https://hosted.weblate.org/projects/harbour-file-browser/).

-If you just found a typo, you can [open an issue](https://github.com/ichthyosaurus/harbour-file-browser/issues/new).
+If you just found a typo, you can also [open an issue](https://github.com/ichthyosaurus/harbour-file-browser/issues/new).
 Include the following details:

 1. the language you were using